 How to choose a Distributed Ledger Technology?

 Are you hyped about what is behind the most famous cryptocurrency?
 We are talking about bitcoin, BTC for short.
 If it is yes, you will be surprised to learn that the specific case of a Distributed Ledger Technology protocol, abbreviated as DLT, known as blockchain is used.
 Here we will focus on centralized and decentralized ledgers, DLTs, their difference with blockchain, usage, and advantages of DLT.
 To make matters as simple as possible, we are going to use analogies from real-life examples.
-We want to ensure that you benefit from what you read here.
+Leveraging 10+ years of providing blockchain development services, we want to ensure that you benefit from what you read here.

 What are Distributed Ledgers?